 Kim’s goal for her show is to share knowledge, awareness, and appreciation of less well-known organisms in Alaska and in our world’s oceans.
 She will be sharing these exciting animals through these two mediums.
 The first is wood segmentation as mentioned above.
 The second is her unique take on watercolor painting, where the paint is blown to create interesting patterns.
 In an effort to combine her science background with art, each piece will be accompanied by an explanation of the organism and some facts about their anatomy and life histories.

-Kim Schuster’s Science Observed Through Art: Unsung Species show will be available for viewing from through December 31.
-The gallery is open over the holidays daily from 11 am to 6 pm.
-First Friday will not be observed due to the current restrictions.
+Kim Schuster’s Science Observed Through Art: Unsung Species show is still available for viewing.
+The gallery is currently open Friday through Monday, 11 am to – 5 pm.
 All are welcome to enjoy Kim’s unique wood segmentation pieces and watercolor paintings along with a great learning experience about different Alaskan organisms.
-You will not want to miss this show!
+You still have an opportunity to see Kim’s show!